Kemi0787/LITA-Class-Documentation/README.md

 - 	What is the number of regions?

  ### DATA ANALYSIS
- This is the basic code used.
+ This is where some basic line codes or queries used during the analysis.

  ```SQL
 SELECT * FROM TABLE  EMPLOYEE